SikuliX/SikuliX-Docs/src/main/resources/docs/source/region.rst

 for searching, the position where it was found, the similarity score and the elapsed time.

-**Be aware:** every mouse or keyboard op, that specifies a Visual to search for, will internally do the respective find op first, to evaluate the action target.
+**Be aware:** every mouse or keyboard action, that specifies a Visual to search for, will internally do the respective find operation first, to evaluate the action target.

 A region remembers the match of the last successful find operation, all matches of the last successful :py:meth:`Region.findAll` and the elapsed time.